epage/epage.github.io/blog/posts/shaky-start.md

 extends: default.liquid

-title: Off To A Shaky Start: LASIK and Nystagmus
+title: Off To A Shaky Start - LASIK and Nystagmus
 date: 20 February 2017 09:00:30 -0500
 ---